-- Small quantities of water in contact with hot liquid may react violently with generation of a large volume of rapidly expanding hot sticky semi-solid foam. - Presents additional hazard when fire fighting in a confined space. - Cooling with flooding quantities of water reduces this risk. - Foam. - Dry chemical powder.
-DOF (where an evaluation of a completion of a c - BCF (where regulations permit).
+- Small quantities of water in contact with hot liquid may react violently with generation of a large volume of rapidly expanding hot sticky semi-solid foam. - Presents additional hazard when fire fighting in a confined space. - Foam. - Dry chemical powder.